Difference-in-Differences Estimation with Spatial Spillovers: Potential Outcomes Framework

-which measures the average effect of being treated \emph{among unexposed treated units}.
-Specifying this particular switching effect will prove useful when discussing identification as it requires fewer assumptions than switching effects at other exposure levels.
-As discussed above, this is not necessarily a policy-relevant parameter for every unit if the switching effect has different magnitudes at different levels of exposure.

-The second policy-relevant parameter is the `total effect of treatment':
+The second policy-relevant parameter is the `total effect of treatment on the treated':

 As opposed to the switching effect, which keeps exposure constant, the total effect looks at turning on treatment \emph{and} going from zero exposure to $h_i(\vec{D})$ simultaneously.
 This can be thought of as going from the world with a \emph{complete} absence of treatment, $\vec{0}$ to the current treatment vector $\vec{D}$.
-This treatment effect is helpful for `national' policymakers to evaluate what \emph{were} the effects of the entire vector of \emph{enacted policies}.
+This treatment effect is helpful for `national' policymakers to evaluate what \emph{were} the effects of the entire vector of \emph{enacted policies}.\footnote{\citet{yu2022estimating} label the `total effect' to be $\expec{Y_{i1}(1, h_i(\vec{D})) - Y_{i1}(0, \vec{0})}$ where the average is over all units including control units.
+Identification of this effect relies on assumptions about experimental-design so this paper does not pursuit identification of this effect.}

 To better understand how the above treatment effects are connected, it will be useful to formalize a unit's `spillover effect' as:

 The spillover effect measures the difference in potential outcomes between being exposed at intensity $h_i(\vec{D})$ and not being exposed.
 This effect can differ for either treated or control units as the magnitude or even the nature of spillovers might differ between treated and untreated units.
 That is $\tau_{i, \text{spill}}(1, h_i(\vec{D}))$ does not necessarily equal $\tau_{i, \text{spill}}(0, h_i(\vec{D}))$.
 We can then average over treated/control units to form average spillover effects: